-(laboratory) (fall semester) Prerequisite: MAT 127 An introduction to the theory digital land surveying instrum

-An introduction to the theory and applications of modern surveying processes.
+(laboratory) (fall semester) Prerequisite: MAT 127 An introduction to the theory and applications of modern surveying processes.
 Students use optical and digital land surveying instruments to measure distance, direction, elevation and location.
 Electronic data collection in the field and computers for subsequent survey computation in the laboratory are used.
 Concepts of higher order survey techniques and global positioning systems are introduced.

-CIV 213/CAD Laboratory

-(laboratory)

-(fall semester) Prerequisite: MAT 127
+CIV 213/CAD Laboratory (laboratory) (fall semester) Prerequisite: MAT 127

 This course focuses on the principles of computerized drafting and design, graphic entities, hatch patterns, layering, part file creation, and information extraction.
 Two-dimensional drafting and drawings using a CAD system is used.
 Three-dimensional modeling and surface revolution is introduced.